Ryan Kaine is on the rocks…

 To think he’d fallen for it.

-What would Matt have said?
+What would Matty have said?

 “You’re a complete moron, baby brother.
 What have I told you about reading between the lines?
 Don’t trust anyone!
 You fuckup.
 Fancy letting Mum and Dad down like this now I’m not here to save your sorry arse.”

-Sorry, Matt.
+Sorry, Matty.
 Sorry for being a fuckup.
-Sorry for everything.

 A raindrop fell on the tip of his nose and ran into his mouth.
 He licked the water away.
 No chance of dying of thirst in Scotland.